Benj-Qu/Paws-and-Claws/readme.txt

 3. in gold spike return to menu reenter cannot selection image appear.
 4. pumpkin won't collide moutain (yb)
 5. Only start game after placing blocks, start when palcement is over. (xy)
-6. disable 60s coundown when selection. (xy)
-7. disable block movement when in placement stage. (yb)
+6. disable block movement when in placement stage. (yb)
-8. bomb cannot be placed on other block. (jyy)
+7. bomb cannot be placed on other block. (jyy)

 Future: